Menu

 @component

 Creates an interaction layer (in HTML) using [d3-quadtree](https://github.com/d3/d3-quadtree) to find the nearest datapoint to the mouse.
-This component creates a slot that exposes variables `x`, `y`, `found` (the found datapoint), `visible` (a Boolean whether any data was found) and `e` (the event object).
+This component creates a snippet that exposes variables `x`, `y`, `found` (the found datapoint), `visible` (a Boolean whether any data was found) and `e` (the event object).
 This component works with a percent range so the `x` and `y` values coming back will be percentages.

 The quadtree searches across both the x and y dimensions at the same time.
 But if you want to only search across one, set the `x` and `y` props to the same value.
 For example, the [shared tooltip component](https://layercake.graphics/components/SharedTooltip.html.svelte) sets `y='x'` since it's nicer behavior to only pick up on the nearest x-value.